Blood on the Leaves: Live performances

 West performed the song live at the 2013 MTV Video Music Awards.
 He was originally supposed to perform "Black Skinhead", though changed to performing "Blood on the Leaves" instead shortly before the show.
 The performance was notable for its minimal lighting and forest-themed backdrop.
 Moments before taking the stage, West posted a photo of the backcloth on Twitter with the caption; "it's a tree that was used for lynching."
 Later he posted a message on his website, "This tree was used for lynching.
 Those who were murdered are buried in the ground around the tree.
 Blood on the leaves."
 The song was performed live by West on Later... with Jools Holland in September 2013; this performance was singled out for praise by Bruce Springsteen during an interview with NPR, who called it "fantastic".
 West omitted Jay-Z's name from the song's lyrics when performing it live at the X Games Austin 2014 Music Festival, where his name was also omitted from the lyrics of "Cold".
 Other live performances include Glastonbury in June 2015 and on the Saint Pablo Tour in August 2016.

 Cover version and remixes

 American musician Raury covered the song during his appearance on Hot 97 in September 2014.
-A version titled "Blood on the Leaves (DOGMA remix)" was released in June 2013, which includes Nina Simone's vocals being mashed.
+A version titled "Blood on the Leaves" (DOGMA remix) was released in June 2013, which includes Nina Simone's vocals being mashed.
 American rapper Waka Flocka Flame freestyled over the song's instrumental in May 2014 as part of his weekly series of freestyles every Monday, leading up to the release of his third studio album Flockaveli 2.
 A remix of the song was shared by Nicolas Jaar in February 2016.
-American rapper YvngxChris used a similar chop of this sample for his song of the same name as Ye's song, which blew up on TikTok and would eventually get a remix with SSGKobe, Kashdami, UnoTheActivist, and Ken Carson.
+American rapper YvngxChris used a similar chop of this sample for his song of the same name as West's song, which blew up on TikTok and would eventually get a remix with SSGKobe, Kashdami, UnoTheActivist, and Ken Carson.